PoneyUHC/PoneyUHC/README.md

 - 👋 Hi, I’m @RobertL31
-- 👀 I'm a french PhD student interested in almost every computer science field, and actually working mostly on video games and artificial intelligence.
+- 👀 I'm a french PhD student interested in almost every computer science field, and actually working mostly on video games and artificial intelligence and cybersecurity.
-- 🌱 I’m currently learning Rust !
-May I use it or not, the language is really interesting on a design point of view, as much as on what features should promote a nowadays programming language
-- 💞️ I am really interested in collaborating on some project, to get better at diving into new code :)
+- 🌱 Currently, I am trying to find some good game ideas, and I'm getting back to C++ (good idea or not, we'll see ...)
 - 📫 You can email me at com_lor@laposte.net, feel free to ping me !

 <!---